longbytes/apple-stock-analysis-and-visualization/README.md

 # apple-stock-analysis-and-visualization
-Aaple (AAPL) historical stock data analysis and visualization using Python and Plotly
+Aaple (AAPL) historical stock data analysis and visualization using Python and Bokeh